Raja Aur Runk

 Raja Aur Runk (lit.
 'The king and the commoner') is a 1968 Bollywood film, directed by Kotayya Pratyagatma and starring Sanjeev Kumar and Kumkum.

-It is an Indian adaptation of Mark Twain's 1881 novel, The Prince and the Pauper.
+It is a remake of the 1954 Telugu film Raju Peda, itself based on Mark Twain's 1881 novel, The Prince and the Pauper.

 Synopsis

 Raja Aur Runk is the story of a prince and a pauper.
 Two children, born on the same day at the same time: one to the king, Raja Sahib, and one to a poor man, Hariya (Ajit).
 The king is thrilled at the birth of Yuvraj, the heir to the throne, while Hariya is cynical about the birth of his son, Raja.

 The children grow up looking identical, but there is a constant contrast in their lives and upbringing.
 One day, Raja runs away from home and somehow ends up in the palace, where he meets Yuvraj.
 The boys discover how different their lives are.
 Being tempted to see the world outside, Yuvraj changes identities with Raja and leaves the palace.
 They now struggle in vain to adjust to their new identities.
 Raja's mother (Nirupa Roy) and sister Sujjo (Nazima) are miserable with his changed behavior and the king is very distressed about Yuvraj.
 Sudhir (Sanjeev Kumar) comes in as a pivotal player in this saga of gripping twists and turns.

 This Prasad Productions' costume drama has effective performances by Sanjeev Kumar, Nazima and child artiste Mahesh Kothare.
 The hit team of Anand Bakshi and Laxmikant Pyarelal created melodious songs like 'Tu Kitni Achchi Hai...O Maa', 'O Phirkiwali', 'Mera Naam Hai Chameli' and 'Sang Basanti Ang Basanti'.